Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Right-clicking the player's skeleton restores **10** health to the skeleton.
 This consumes **1** essence.
 - The skeleton can now be picked up by right-clicking it while sneaking.
 This action remembers its current health and level.
 - The spawn skeleton item and shield become enchanted to indicate that a skeleton is being held.
-- Essence now drops for every entity death (previously only player-caused deaths).
+- Essence now drops for every player death (previously only player-caused deaths).

 Porcupine